Applying for a 2020 award

 How the program works

-In the United States, each program year begins in September, when information and application instructions are mailed to all middle-level and high schools in the 50 United States and Washington, D.C., and to local chapters of five officially designated local organizations: Girl Scouts of the USA, National 4-H Council, American Red Cross, YMCA of the USA and Points of Light's HandsOn Network.
+In the United States, each program year begins in September, when information and application instructions are mailed to all middle-level and high schools in the 50 United States and Washington, D.C., and to local chapters of five officially designated local organizations: Girl Scouts of the USA, National 4-H Council, American Red Cross, YMCA of the USA and a Points of Light Global Network member.

 Local Honorees are selected at participating schools and organizations in November.
 From these winners, an independent judging organization – International Scholarship and Tuition Services – names the top volunteers in each state and Washington, D.C.
 Results are announced in February.

 Ten National Honorees are then chosen by a panel of prominent public figures, and announced in early May at a special ceremony in Washington, D.C.